DynamoDS/RefineryPrimer/7-workflows/7-01_Workflow-1.md

 ## Description

 This graph, used with Refinery on `Randomize` mode, will generate a series of random towers, sitting across a stipulated site boundary.
-The tower will randomise in height, floor plate design and orientation allowing for a large amount of potential design solutions within minutes.
+The tower will randomize in height, floor plate design and orientation allowing for a large amount of potential design solutions within minutes.

 ## Data extracted from Revit